 The United States and Thailand share a longstanding and impactful relationship, marked by strong diplomatic, cultural, and economic ties.
-As part of its ongoing commitment to strengthen these bonds, the U.S. Department of State’s Bureau of Overseas Buildings Operations (OBO) is constructing a new U.S. consulate general in Chiang Mai.
-Located just east of Chiang Mai’s historic Old City multi-building complex serves as a secure and resilient diplomatic hub and a tangible symbol of the United States’ enduring presence in northern Thailand.
+As part of its ongoing commitment to strengthening these bonds, the U.S. Department of State’s Bureau of Overseas Buildings Operations (OBO) has constructed a new U.S. consulate general in Chiang Mai.
+Located just east of Chiang Mai’s historic Old City, the multi-building site serves as a secure and resilient diplomatic hub and a tangible symbol of the United States’ enduring presence in northern Thailand.
+It embodies OBO’s mission of providing safe, secure, functional, and resilient facilities that make the U.S. stronger, safer, and more prosperous.

 Project Overview